Best Amazon Prime Day 2018 deals: Laptops, PCs, Chromebooks, tablets, monitors and printers

-Amazon Prime Day, the online retailer's giant 36-hour sale, continues through today, July 17 until 11:59 p.m.
-PT (Wednesday, 2:59 a.m.
+There are still a few hours to go until the close of Amazon Prime Day, which ends on July 17 at 12:00 a.m.
+PT (Wednesday, 3:00 a.m.
 ET).
-A pervasive site outage across the US disrupted the promotion during the first few hours of Monday but, before it's all over, we still expect to see more than a million items go on sale -- though only a handful of laptops, Chromebooks, tablets, monitors and printers.
+A pervasive site outage across the US disrupted the promotion during the first few hours of Monday but, as we enter the home stretch, there are still deals to be had -- though only a handful of laptops, Chromebooks, tablets, monitors and printers.
 We've curated this list of the best, just in time for back-to-school shopping.

 You should also check out other deals available now and everything you need to know about Amazon Prime Day 2018.